Written by Raghu Chandar Mamindla M.Sc, OSPAP, B.Pharm

 - Antihistamine nasal sprays — azelastine provides faster relief for nasal symptoms.

-- Steroid nasal sprays — fluticasone and beclometasone are the most effective treatment for persistent nasal symptoms.
+- Steroid nasal sprays — fluticasone and beclometasone are the most effective treatment for persistent nasal symptoms, as confirmed by NICE guideline CG134 (Allergic rhinitis).
 Best started 2 weeks before your season begins.

 - Eye drops — sodium cromoglicate drops for itchy, watery eyes.